dwilanang/dl-go-skeleton/README.md

 ## 🚦 Usage

-- Access the API at `http://localhost:8080/api/v1`
+- Access the API at `http://localhost:8000/api/v1`
-- Use Swagger UI for API documentation and testing endpoints.
+- Use Swagger UI for API documentation and endpoint testing at `http://localhost:8000/swagger/index.html`

 ---